Michael Hurley (musician): Career

-He was born in Bucks County, Pennsylvania, United States.
 Before starting his recording career Hurley contracted mononucleosis and needed to wait several years until he could sign to a record label.
 Hurley's debut album, First Songs, was recorded for Folkways Records in 1963, on the same reel-to-reel machine that taped Lead Belly's Last Sessions.
 He was discovered by blues and jazz historian Frederick Ramsey III, and subsequently championed by boyhood friend Jesse Colin Young, who released his second and third albums on The Youngbloods' Warner Bros. imprint, Raccoon.

 In the late 1970s, Hurley made three albums for Rounder, all of which have since been reissued on CD.
-His 1976 LP Have Moicy!, a collaboration with the Holy Modal Rounders and Jeffrey Frederick & The Clamtones, was named "the greatest folk album of the rock era" by The Village Voice Robert Christgau.
+His 1976 LP Have Moicy!, a collaboration with Peter Stampfel and the Unholy Modal Rounders (a spin-off of the Holy Modal Rounders) and Jeffrey Frederick & The Clamtones, received much critical praise.
+Music critic Robert Christgau ranked it as his favorite album of the year.

 In 1996, Koch Records released Wolfways with Hurley backed by Mickey Bones on drums.
 Tours with Son Volt and high praise from younger performers like Lucinda Williams, Vic Chesnutt, Woods, Calexico, Cat Power, Julian Lynch, and Robin Holcomb followed.

+In the 2000 film Hamlet, the main character listens to Hurley's song "Wild Geeses" while making a video that stands in for the original's "Murder of Gonzago" play-within-a-play "to catch the conscience" of King Claudius.

 In 2001, Locust Music reissued Hurley's debut under the new title Blueberry Wine, with new artwork contributed by Hurley.

 Gnomonsong released a new Michael Hurley album titled Ancestral Swamp on September 18, 2007.
 Backing was provided by longtime Hurley associate David Reisch of the Holy Modal Rounders and new friends Tara Jane O'Neil and Lewi Longmire.

 In 2010, Secret Seven Records (San Francisco) and Mississippi Records (Portland) teamed up to reissue 100 copies of Hurley's rarest album, Blue Navigator, on 8-track tape.
-(Hurley is a long-time collector of music on 8-track tapes.)
+(Hurley was a long-time collector of music on 8-track tapes.)

 In 2011, Hurley's first book of lyrics was released by the Quebec book publisher L'Oie de Cravan.
 It contains the original English lyrics to 19 of his songs calligraphed by the author, a foreword by critic Byron Coley and a French version by Marie Frankland, winner of the 2007 John-Glassco prize for translation.

 Hurley performed at the annual Nelsonville Music Festival in 2008 and 2010–2019, and again in 2022.

 His song, "Hog of the Forsaken", was used in the closing credits for the pilot episode of the series and the closing of Deadwood: The Movie.

 Hurley appears in the Oregon-set family drama film Leave No Trace (2018), where he performs "O My Stars" at a bonfire alongside fellow Oregon-based musician Marisa Anderson.

-He currently lives in rural northwest Oregon and performs frequently in and around Portland.
+He lived in Brownsmead in rural northwest Oregon and performed frequently in and around Portland.

 In 2021 Hurley released a new album titled The Time of the Foxgloves.
 The New Yorker's Amanda Petrusich included it in her 10 best albums of the year list.